da-dumont/personal-site/content/blog/brag-doc.md

 > _Spent two sprints adding automated Playwright tests to several edge cases of a feature.
 This brought automation coverage to 80% and resulted in a decrease in bugs at a 50% clip_

-Or, if you're a manager or leader
+Or, if you're a manager or leader:
+> _Drove development team lead time down by 25% from Q1 to Q2_

 ## How do I get started?